Sanders, Warren clash with moderates over 'Medicare for All'

 The 76-year-old Democrat is expected to face new questions regarding his past policies and statements about women and minorities — both key constituencies he needs to claim the Democratic Party’s nomination and ultimately defeat Trump.

-Meanwhile, Trump said earlier in the day that he would watch Tuesday's prime-time affair from the White House.
-But his Twitter feed was uncharacteristically silent throughout the debate.
+Meanwhile, Trump said earlier in the day that he would watch Tuesday’s prime-time affair from the White House.
+But his Twitter feed was uncharacteristically silent until Wednesday morning, when Trump declared that the Democratic candidates would “lead us into an economic sinkhole the likes of which we have never seen before.”